Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Existing attacks, defenses, and interpretability study

 \textit{RepNoise only considers how to better optimize over the aligned model.
 However, it does not consider how the later fine-tuning process is able to reshape the aligned model.} In response, \cite{tamirisa2024tamper} propose a meta-learning method.
 A simplified form of their optimization problem is as follows:

 where $\tilde{f}(\bm w)$ is representation loss over a \textbf{proxy dataset} (non-harmful question-non-harmful answer pair), which aims to retain the model's performance on general QA task, $h(\bm w)$ is the empirical loss (entropy loss in their experiments) over the harmful dataset and $\alpha$ is the inner step size.
-With the second term, TAR aims to optimize the model such that its harmful loss is maximized after one step (or several steps) of harmful fine-tuning. \textit{Of note, the original TAR formulation includes multiple inner steps when simulating harmful perturbation. }
+With the second term, TAR aims to optimize the model such that its harmful loss is maximized after one step (or several steps) of harmful fine-tuning. \textit{Of note, the original TAR formulation includes multiple inner steps when simulating harmful perturbation.} TAR share a similar insight with \cite{henderson2023self}, but has made significant refinement in implementation to make the training stable.

 \textit{TAR needs a representation learning loss and a proxy dataset to ensure the model will not collapse when maximizing the harmful loss, which however may not be efficient.} In response, \cite{huang2024booster} proposes Booster to eliminate the use of the representation loss, which aims to solve: